a2roger/backup/w2_sound/README.md

 ### Exercise: Make a Stereo Tick

-You can change "where" the sound plays in the left or right stereo channel using the [`pan()` method](https://p5js.org/reference/#/p5.SoundFile/pan).
+You can change "where" the sound plays in the left or right stereo channel using the [`.pan()` method](https://p5js.org/reference/#/p5.SoundFile/pan).
 A value of -1 means play in the left channel, 1 means play in the right channel, and anything in between is a mix of both channels (i.e. the default value of 0 plays in both channels equally).

-Let's pan the tick sound to match the horizontal canvas position of the Agent that's flipping.
+Let's pan the tick sound to match the horizontal canvas position of the Agent that's making the flip.
 Add this code to `Agent.update()` just before the `tick.play()` line:

 ```js
 // map agent x canvas position to a [-1, 1] stereo pan